In 2005, the American Cancer Society formed Smoke Free Ohio, a

 Ohio House District 71, Jay Hottinger (R-Newark).
 Member of Health

-Ohio House District 72, Ross McGregor (R-Springfield)
+Ohio House District 72, Ross McGregor (R-Springfield).
+McGregor is

 Ohio House District 74, Bruce W. Goodwin (R-Defiance).
-Member of Health Committee.
+Member of

-Ohio House District 76, Cliff Hite (R-Findlay)
+Ohio House District 76, Cliff Hite (R-Findlay).
+Hite defeated

 Ohio House District 78, John Adams (R-Sidney).
 Adams was a